modtpt/modtpt/README.md

 - 👋 Hi, I’m @modtpt
-- 👀 I’m interested in modding games
+- 👀 I’m interested in creating games
 - 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate whit no one
+- 💞️ I’m looking to collaborate whit someone who can help

 <!---
 modtpt/modtpt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.